cicovic-andrija/notes/Rust.md

 - Use the `Type1::function1()` notation to call an associated function.

 ## Enums and Pattern Matching

+- Use the `enum` keyword to define an enumeration type: `enum IPAddrType { V4, V6 }`.
+- Use the `Enum1::variant1` notation to specify an enum variant in code.
+- Enum variants can have an associated value of a specific type:
+    `enum IPAddr { V4(String) }`.
+Different variants of the same enum can have associated values of different data types.
+- There is a variety of ways to specify the data type of an enum variant.
+- Methods can be written for enums, the same way as for structs.
+- Use the `Option<T>` generic enum provided by the standard library, and included in the prelude together with its variants `None` and `Some(T)`, for null handling.
+- Use the `match` control flow structure to execute code blocks based on an expressive pattern matching mechanism and compiler-time safety checks to validate that all possible cases are handled.
+- Each `match` arm is an expression, and the result of the executed arm will be the result of the whole `match` expression.
+- Arms of the `match` expression are evaluated in order, and the first one that matches the given expression will be executed.
+- Use the `if let` notation to match only one pattern and ignore the rest:
+    `if let Some(n) = optionN {  }`.
+Note that by using the `if let` the exhaustive checking that `match` enforces is lost.
+The `else` block is supported with `if let`.

 ## Packages, Crates, and Modules